Build a WordPress website (Linux)

 2. Navigate to the details page of the target instance.
 Click Connect and select Workbench.
 Follow the on-screen prompts to access the terminal.

-WordPress depends on specific PHP and MySQL versions.
-A version mismatch will cause the WordPress installation to fail.
+WordPress depends on specific versions of PHP and MySQL.
+A version mismatch will cause the installation to fail.
 For details, see WordPress Compatibility.

 Create a dedicated database and database user for WordPress.

 1. Log on to MySQL.
-Use the database password you set during the LNMP deployment.
+Use the password you set for the database when you deployed the LNMP stack.

 mysql -u root -p

-2. Create the database and user, and grant privileges.
+2. Create a database and user, and grant privileges.

 CREATE DATABASE WORDPRESS_DATABASE;

--- Create a dedicated user named wordpress_user and set a password.
-Use a strong password that is at least 12 characters long and contains uppercase letters, lowercase letters, digits, and special characters.
+-- Create a dedicated user and set a password.
+We recommend a strong password of at least 12 characters, containing uppercase and lowercase letters, numbers, and special symbols.

 CREATE USER 'WORDPRESS_USER'@'localhost' IDENTIFIED BY 'WORDPRESS_PASSWORD';

--- Grant all privileges on the wordpress database to the user.
+-- Grant this user all privileges on the WordPress database.

 -- Flush the privileges to apply the changes.